top of page

 Kufri | Crow Museum of Asian Art

-Discover KUFRI’s first museum installation at the Crow Museum of Asian Art at the University of Texas at Dallas, where cultural heritage, immigrant identity, and handmade textiles come together in a powerful celebration of indigo.
-Curated by Natalia Di Pietrantonio, this installation draws inspiration from the antique kimonos of the Montgomery Collection, blending education and creativity for a truly immersive experience.
+KUFRI’s first museum installation at the Crow Museum of Asian Art brings together cultural heritage, immigrant identity, and handmade textile traditions through the shared language of indigo.
+Curated by Natalia Di Pietrantonio, the installation draws from the antique kimonos of the Montgomery Collection to create an immersive space that blends historical learning with contemporary artistic expression.

-At the heart of the installation is Ruminations, an 8'x7' textile masterpiece showcasing indigo's global journey across Japan, India, and West Africa.
-Crafted using Japanese boro mending techniques and kantha stitching, this dynamic piece juxtaposes contemporary artistry with timeless traditions.
+At its centre is Ruminations, an 8 × 7 ft textile work tracing indigo’s global journey across Japan, India, and West Africa.
+Created using Japanese boro mending and kantha stitching, the piece weaves together repair, memory, and continuity—placing living craft traditions in dialogue with museum practice.

 bottom of page